nasa/EMIT-Data-Resources/CONTRIBUTING.md

 # Contributing to Our GitHub

-This page is your one-stop shop for uncovering the many resources for open science that are on the TOPS GitHub!
-Read on to learn more about how to use our GitHub, how to engage with TOPS and participate in the Year of Open Science, and identify resources to help you, your research team, and your organization get started with open science.
+This page is your one-stop shop for uncovering how to contribute to our Github!

 ## We Want Your Help!

 No, really, we do!
 Please come and participate in our community and help us transform to open science together!

-Depending on your level of interaction with TOPS and the TOPS GitHub, visitors to the site can be described as:
+Depending on your level of interaction with the Land Processes Data Active Archive Center (LP DAAC) and the LP DAAC GitHub, visitors to the site can be described as:
-- A **community member**: anyone in the open science community who visits a TOPS site, utilizes TOPS online tools, or attends a TOPS event.
+- A **community member**: anyone in the open science community who visits a LP DAAC site, utilizes LP DAAC online tools, or attends a LP DAAC event.
 - A **participant**: anyone who posts a comment or poses a question in the *GitHub Discussion Space*, reports a site bug or requests a new resource in *GitHub Issues*, or attends a TOPS event and utilizes any virtual chat features during that event.
 - A **contributor**: anyone who forks this GitHub repository and submits pull requests to make additions or changes to the posted content.

 Everyone reading this page is a community member, and we hope everyone will post comments and join discussions as a participant.
 Contributors are welcome, particularly to help find and point to other open science resources.

 ## Ways to Contribute to the  GitHub
-There are three, major ways to contribute to the TOPS GitHub.
+There are three, major ways to contribute to the LP DAAC GitHub.
-- **Ask a question, provide an answer, share your thoughts and contribute to brainstorming through [Discussions](https://github.com/nasa/Transform-to-Open-Science/discussions).** The GitHub discussion area is intended for general Q&A, asking for community stories and experiences, and beginning conversations on new or existing open science topics.
+- **Ask a question, provide an answer, share your thoughts and contribute to brainstorming through [Discussions]().** The GitHub discussion area is intended for general Q&A, asking for community stories and experiences, and beginning conversations on new or existing open science topics.
   - To learn more about GitHub Discussions check out their [documentation](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions)
 - **Suggest a change, addition, or deletion to what is already on the GitHub using [Issues](https://github.com/nasa/Transform-to-Open-Science/issues).** Issues can be about any TOPS plans, timelines, and content.
      - Before submitting a new [issue](https://github.com/nasa/Transform-to-Open-Science/issues), check to make sure [a similar issue isn't already open](https://github.com/nasa/Transform-to-Open-Science/issues?q=is%3Aopen+is%3Aissue).
 If one is, contribute to that issue thread with your feedback.